ChristianTracy/cra-redux-boilerplate/README.md

   npx degit ChristianTracy/cra-redux-boilerplate
 ```

-To do this in a SINGLE COMMAND use (just copy and paste into your workspace folder):
+🤖 To do this in a SINGLE COMMAND use (just copy and paste into your workspace folder):

 ```
-mkdir cra-app && cd cra-app && npx degit ChristianTracy/cra-redux-boilerplate
+mkdir my-app && cd my-app && npx degit ChristianTracy/cra-redux-boilerplate
 ```

-## Start dev server
+## 💻 Start dev server

 Don't forget install your dependencies first